18F/jekyll_frontmatter_tests/README.md

     authors: "Array"
     ```

+    If you have an attribute set to Array, you can optionally provide more complex validation.
+What the following indicates is that we want `tags` to be an array, that has only the tags `trees` and/or `bushes`, without dashes or uppercase characters.

+    ``` yml
+    ---
+    tags:
+      type: Array
+      one_of: ['trees', 'bushes']
+      rules: [no-dash, lowercase]
+    ```

     There is an `example.yml` file in this repo to give you a sense of how to structure the file.

     Eventually we want to support the following types: